Not only is Pinterest addictive to just be on, but it can also boost your website’s daily traffic significantly.

-During my first year blogging I had no idea just how helpful Pinterest could be for blog exposure.
+During my first year of blogging, I had no idea just how helpful Pinterest could be for blog exposure.
 At the time, I did use Pinterest for my personal use but I rarely used it for blog promotion.

-Get Your How-To Posts on Pinterest
+Get Your How-To Posts on Pinterest ASAP

 When you’re able to spin your content to be advice that is useful to your readers you’ll find that your posts gain more traffic, they are easier to market, and your Pinterest will blow up.

 You want your image to instantly grab people’s eyes so that they will proceed to read the caption so you want your message to be loud and clear on your picture.

-Add a Pin-It Button to your Blog Images
+Add a Pin-It Button to Your Blog Images

 Adding a button to your pictures that appears when the mouse hovers over the image saying “PIN IT!” will encourage readers to pin your posts to their boards.
 This is such a great way to get promotion and have your content reach a broader audience.

 Create Beautiful Rich Pins